 To have more flexibility during those years, I left my work in the school-reform world, became self-employed, and focused more on teaching NVC and working as a couples coach.
 Since 2006, I’ve taught NVC and coached communication in a wide variety of contexts.
 The work has been a great gift to me, because I believe that how we talk matters so much in all of our relationships, and I’m passionate about sharing skills and awareness that make more successful communication possible.
 I have also been blessed to be a faculty member of the Mandel Teacher Educator Institute since 2006, where one of our core principles is "how we talk matters."

 When I’m not teaching or working with clients, I love to hike in my beloved redwood forests in the hills of Oakland, California and to camp and hike in the wilderness.
-Below, I take in the incredible beauty of Mt.
-Denali.
+Below, I had the great fortune to hike in the Canadian Rockies.